michaelpierrelee/2021-timenexus-paper/methods_to_build_multilayer_networks.md

    6. Inter-layer edge's weights were computed using `( wDys1 + wDys2 ) / ( 1 + wDys1 + wDys2 )`, where wDys1 and wDys2 are the weights of the node in the layer i and i+1, respectively.
    7. Tables for the multi-layer network: `data-create_networks/yeast_multiLayerNetwork/`.

-We also generated a multilayer network limited to the KEGG yeast cell-cycle genes: `scripts-create_networks/3-prepare_interactome/6-noRep-KEGG_MLN_tables.PY.ipynb`.

-1. The “KEGG multilayer network” was built from the yeast multilayer network.
-2. We removed the nodes and the edges between nodes which were not the core cell-cycle genes.
-3. We built a "isQuery" column to visualize the query node-layers.
-This column had to be manually added to the flattened network on Cytoscape after converting the tables to a multilayer network with TimeNexus.
-4. We exported the tables into `data-create_networks/yeast_multiLayerNetwork/KEGG-cell-cycle/`.

 A column with the gene names can be added to the node table of the flattened network by using the file `data-create_networks/cell_cycle_genes/convertKeggGeneNamesOfFlattenedNetwork.txt`, or to the aggregated network with the file `data-create_networks/cell_cycle_genes/20AUG2020_KEGG_sce04111_genes.txt`.

 ### Generate the mouse multilayer-network tables for TimeNexus